Europe’s growing mask ask: Ditch the cloth ones for medical-grade coverings

 However, Markus Söder, the state premier of Bavaria, said that the decision to require them there was “very simple.”

-“If the virus becomes more dangerous, the mask has to get better,” said Söder.
+“If the virus becomes more dangerous, the mask has to get better,” Söder said.
 He said he thought it was “absolutely necessary” to have a higher level of protection on public transport and in retail and work places.

-Chancellor Angela Merkel Merkel cited the new mutation that had driven what she described as a “huge increase” in infections in Britain and Ireland as the reason for the new nationwide regulations.
-It is not yet known how extensively it has spread in Germany “but scientists tell us that it is not yet dominant,” she said.
+Chancellor Angela Merkel cited the new mutation that had driven what she described as a “huge increase” in infections in Britain and Ireland as the reason for the new nationwide regulations.
+It is not yet known how extensively it has spread in Germany, “but scientists tell us that it is not yet dominant,” she said.

 Another new variant was found in a hospital in Bavaria this week, though it is not clear if it is more contagious or deadly than the dominant strains.

-“There is still time to contain the danger,” said Merkel.
+“There is still time to contain the danger,” Merkel said.
 “So it’s about prevention.”

 Wearing a mask isn’t just about protecting other people, the CDC says.
 It can help you — and might prevent lockdowns.